ManreetKaur17/DrinkingBuddy/README.md

 ### Core Application Features
 1. User can join a video conference room based on their interest and connect with other individuals.
 2. User is able to fill out a form and would return suggested rooms.
-3. User can host a room based on their interest and let individuals join their room
+3. User can host a messageboard based on their interest and let individuals join their room

 ### Nice-To-Have Features